Jonathan & Joané: (00:02)

 You know, what is a great benefit of intermittent fasting?
 Cooking less often.
 Recently, I’ve only been eating pretty much lunch and dinner, and have not been having to prepare breakfast really helps.
 The kitchen is cleaner and I haven’t had to buy as much food.

 Yeah.
 So, you will also naturally be able to eat less calories in general.
 I suppose there are people out there that would be able to do quite a bit of damage in the eating window.

 Yes.
 Like if you binged, you could eat a lot of calories in a very short amount of time.

 Yeah, exactly.
-The body sort of knows that you’re okay, you’re not getting anything right now, a lot of people would normally believe that “Oh if I’m not eating, it means my body is going to use my muscles as the energy source”, where the opposite occurs.
+The body sort of knows that you’re okay, you’re not getting anything right now, a lot of people would normally believe that “Oh, if I’m not eating, it means my body is going to use my muscles as the energy source”, where the opposite occurs.
 Your body is actually like “Oh, we’re not getting anything.
 We’ve got to preserve our muscles.”
-If you’re always feeding your body all the time, then your muscles could be, it’s more likely for your muscles to be used as an energy source when you are sort of just calorie restricting and eating at regular intervals throughout the day.
+If you’re always feeding your body all the time, then it’s more likely for your muscles to be used as an energy source when you are sort of just calorie restricting and eating at regular intervals throughout the day.

 Yeah.
 Snaccidents!
 A snaccident is when you eat something accidentally.